This material can be found online at URL

 Office phone: 475-2538

-We will also meet several times at night at the RIT Observatory, which is located on John Street, near its intersection with Bailey Road.
-Look at maps to the Observatory.
+We will also meet several times at night at the RIT Observatory, which is located at 645 John Street, near its intersection with Bailey Road.
+Look at map to the Observatory.

 This course provides students with the tools they need to plan an observing run for an astronomical target, operate a telescope, acquire digital images with a CCD camera, reduce the images, and analyze the results.
-At the end of the course, students will carry out a project and write up their results in poster form (and, optionally, make an oral presentation).
+At the end of the course, students will carry out a project and write up their results in poster form.

 There will be periods during which students will be required to work at the Observatory at night.
 Each student will devise a scientific project and figure out what sort of images must be acquired to carry it out.
 Students will perform most of the work at the Observatory to take the data, for themselves and their colleagues.